-The proposed Tuco-Yoakum-Hobbs 345 kV transmission line project consists of approximately 159 miles of new 345 kV transmission line in Texas and New Mexico.
-The final route will be selected by the Texas Public Utility Commission and the New Mexico Public Regulation Commission.
-Depending on the route chosen, between 100 and 111 miles of 345 kV transmission line will be constructed between the Tuco substation which is located approximately two miles north of Abernathy in Hale County, Texas to the Yoakum substation located about 30 miles from Brownfield, Texas.
-Between 20 and 48 miles of 345 kV line will be constructed between the Yoakum substation and the Texas state line.
-Between 25 and 40 miles of 345 kV line will be constructed between the state line and the Hobbs Plant substation which is located about 11 miles northwest of Hobbs, New Mexico.
+The Tuco-Yoakum-Hobbs 345 kV transmission line project consists of approximately 168 miles of new 345 kV transmission line in Texas and New Mexico.
+Approximately 105 miles of 345 kV transmission line will be constructed between the Tuco substation which is located approximately two miles north of Abernathy in Hale County, Texas to the Yoakum substation located about 30 miles from Brownfield, Texas.
+Twenty-seven miles of 345 kV line will be constructed between the Yoakum substation and the Texas state line.
+Thirty-six miles of 345 kV line will be constructed between the state line and the Hobbs Plant substation which is located about 11 miles northwest of Hobbs, New Mexico.

 The existing Hobbs and Yoakum substations will be upgraded to be 345 kV capable.